-- 1. If the moisture-density one-point falls on one of the curves in the family of curves, the maximum dry density and optimum moisture content defined by that curve is used. - 2.
+- 1. Plot the one-point, dry density on the vertical axis and moisture content on the horizontal axis, on the reference family of curves graph. - 2.
+If the moisture-density one-point falls on one of the curves in the family of curves, use the maximum dry density and optimum moisture content defined by that curve. - 3.
 If the moisture-density one-point falls within the family of curves but not on an existing curve, draw a new curve through the plotted single point, parallel and in character with the nearest existing curve in the family of curves.
-Use the maximum dry density and optimum moisture content as defined by the new curve. - 3.
+Use the maximum dry density and optimum moisture content as defined by the new curve. - a.
 The one-point must fall either between or on the highest or lowest curves in the family.
-If it does not, then a full curve must be developed. - 4.
-If the one-point plotted within or on the family of curves does not fall in the 80 to 100 percent of optimum moisture content, compact another specimen, using the same material, at an adjusted moisture content that will place the one point within this range. - 5.
-If the new curve through a one-point is not well defined or is in any way questionable, perform a full moisture-density relationship to correctly define the new curve and verify the applicability of the family of curves.

-Note 2: New curves drawn through plotted single point determinations shall not become a permanent part of the family of curves until verified by a full moisture-density procedure following the FOP for AASHTO T 99/T 180.
+If it does not, then a full curve must be developed. - b.
+If the one-point plotted within or on the family of curves does not fall in the 80 to 100 percent of optimum moisture content, compact another specimen, using the same material, at an adjusted moisture content that will place the one point within this range. - 4.
+Use the FOP for AASHTO T 99/T 180 Annex A to determine corrected maximum dry density and optimum moisture content if oversize particles have been removed. - 5.
+If the new curve through a one-point is not well defined or is in any way questionable, perform a full moisture-density relationship to correctly define the new curve and verify the applicability of the family of curves. - Note 2: New curves drawn through plotted single point determinations shall not become a permanent part of the family of curves until verified by a full moisture-density procedure following the FOP for AASHTO T 99/T 180.

-The results of a one-point determination were 116.5 lb/ft at 13.5 percent moisture.
+The results of a one-point determination were 116.5 lb/ft^3 at 13.5 percent moisture.
 The point was plotted on the reference curve graph.
 The point was plotted on the appropriate family between two previously developed curves near and intermediate curve.

 The "dotted" curve through the moisture-density one-point was sketched between the existing curves.
-A maximum dry density of 119.3 lb/ft and a corresponding optimum moisture content of 15.9 percent were estimated.
+A maximum dry density of 119.3 lb/ft3 and a corresponding optimum moisture content of 15.9 percent were estimated.

-- Results on forms approved by the agency
+- On forms approved by the agency

-- Sample ID
+- Sample ID •

-- Maximum dry density to the closest 1 kg/m (0.1 lb/ft)
+- Maximum dry density to the nearest 1 kg/m3 (0.1 lb/ft3) ٠

-- Optimum moisture content to the closest 0.1 percent

-- Reference curve or Family of Curves used
+- Corrected maximum dry density (if applicable) • - Optimum moisture content to the nearest 0.1 percent ٠ - Corrected optimum moisture content (if applicable) ٠ - Reference curve or Family of Curves used •